 PC gaming isn’t just about having the best GPU or fastest CPU or 64GB of RAM (which is stupid honestly) but also how good your PC looks.
 When you invest a large amount of money into a machine you want to put your own stamp on it and it starts with the case itself.
 I moved on from the Raidmax Viper GX case which was a good case for beginner PC builders.
 I actually had an accident in which my son knocked me off balance and I spilled soda on top of the tower and had a major disaster.
 This led me to need a new case and tempered glass is the way to go.

-There are 3 HDD trays with a mount that is moveable, or you can install them on the back of the PC if you want them out of the way or need to install a large coolant reservoir.
+There are 3 HDD trays with the amount that is moveable, or you can install them on the back of the PC if you want them out of the way or need to install a large coolant reservoir.
 There are plenty of options for fans and radiators as they can go on all sides.
 I opted for the two Riing 14 Blue LED fans to go in the front and I purchased an additional 3 pack of Riing 12 RGB fans for the top.
 I don’t have any fans on the bottom (yet) and I have a Corsair H75 AIO radiator with a dual fan setup for the CPU in the rear.
 It looks fantastic, and just a little effort goes a long way.

 One major feature I love is the magnetic dust screen that lays right on top of the top fans as this allows you to see the lights from the top.
 The front panel has vents on the sides to allow air in and is darkened so only the lights show and you don’t see the blades spinning.
 When I actually started placing things inside it was nice to see the motherboard stand-offs were pre-installed for an ATX motherboard and front panel cables were already tied down and managed.
 There were plenty of holes and places to down cables and loop things through.
 Even with a crowded system and every port filled you should be able to find plenty of areas to manage cables neatly.
 There is also an option to have your CPU face towards the case for those with custom GPU coolers.

 Overall, the case is just slick, clean, and tidy and looks high-end and professional for a reasonable price.
 I do have a few minor issues such as there are not 6 HDD trays so you can have three up front and three in the back.
 I’m actually contacting Thermaltake right now to see if I can have more sent to me.
 Some additional trays would have been nice.
-For people who don’t use AIO liquid cooling systems will find the big empty area on the right to be an eyesore (I don’t mind it).
+People who don’t use AIO liquid cooling systems will find the big empty area on the right to be an eyesore (I don’t mind it).
 It does not come with a PCI-E ribbon cable for the GPU stand-off.
 It also lacks more fans pre-installed RGB or not.
 What for you get, however, the case is fantastic and I don’t think I’ll be swapping it anytime soon.